 Thanks to the publication in 2011 of the first mountain bike guide of Sardinia for 20 years, written by Peter Herold, the ex owner of The Lemon House, and two Sard bikers, mountain biking on Sardinia is booming.
-In 2014 15% of guests in The Lemon House came specifically for a biking holiday, often bringing their own bikes, but most of the bikers rent the MTBs to the local rental (and ex professional biker) Clait.
+In 2014 15% of guests in The Lemon House came specifically for a biking holiday, often bringing their own bikes, but most of the bikers are happy to rent the MTBs to the near rental (50 mt from our home) Clait.
+Clait offers good bikes for a chap price.
+If you want something of a slightly higher quality, you can enquire directly to us.

 Whether you are after cross-country trails, technical singletrack or family mountain bike rides, Sardinia and especially the east coast on Ogliastra is the place for you!
 And you can combine your biking with a Mediterranean seaside Holiday 🙂 .
 See the banner at the top of the page!
 We advise our guests which are the best routes for them according to preferred riding style and ability, using route descriptions, GPS files, photos and videos.